 SDI: State Disability Insurance Definition

-Stands for State Disability Insurance.
-Some states impose an SDI tax paid by the employer and/or employee.
-State Disability Insurance (SDI) is a compensation plan established by the state to support injured or ill employees, who are unable to work.
+State Disability Insurance, or SDI, is a state tax paid by the employer and/or employee.
+SDI is a compensation plan established by the state to support injured or ill employees who are unable to work.